gespona/depthai-unity-plugin/README.md

 ## 2021-10-28

-- Adding prebuilt binary of overcloud facetrack demo for Windows
+- Adding prebuilt binary of overcloud facetrack demo for Windows. **Note: Be sure your oak device is connected and available as demo starts pipeline automatically.**
 - Adding support for Windows

 # Main Goals